-The Trebbia Valley is formed by the homonymous river, which originates at the foot of Mount PrelĂ and stretches from the borders of Liguria and Pavia to reach the Po Valley, crossing the territory of Piacenza.
+La Trebbia Valley is formed by the river of the same name, which has its source on the slopes of Mount PrelĂ , and extends from the Ligurian and Pavia borders until it reaches the Po Valley crossing the territory of Piacenza where it flows into the Po River.

 It is a valley highly appreciated for its history and culture, thanks to the presence of numerous villages and castles, most of which date back to the Middle Ages.